Pro-Cathedral of the Assumption: Steeple and stained-glass Windows

 As cathedral architecture normally dictates two steeples, the single tower of the pro-cathedral, which is approximately 146 feet in height, is a unique feature.
 In the 1980s, the steeple underwent major repairs along with the roof and cross.
 This included repointing the tower, bracing the steeple, and repairing the rose window.
 The cross was completely restructured and was lifted by helicopter to the top of the steeple adding an additional 20 feet to the total height.

 Like the steeple, the stained glass windows have been carefully preserved over the past century.
 A strong connection exists between these windows and the driven congregation that helped to build the church.
 Eight windows were gifts from parishioners themselves, including Isaiah Taillefer, the general contractor for the project.
 The most recent renovation of the Pro-cathedral strove to embrace their beauty and importance, uncovering windows over the apse and accenting them with wood sills.

 Renovations

 Ornamentation

-Today, the interior of the pro-cathedral bares a close similarity to how it originally appeared in 1905, with dark carved wood panels and pews contrasting to the white plaster on the walls and ceilings.
+Today, the interior of the pro-cathedral bears a close similarity to how it originally appeared in 1905, with dark carved wood panels and pews contrasting to the white plaster on the walls and ceilings.
 However, when repairs to the plastering were needed in 1923, the church took this as an opportunity to enhance their beloved building, resulting in a $30,000 renovation.

 As part of the changes, the entire Cathedral was decorated by the Rambush Company Artist of New York.
 The walls and ceilings were ornately painted and a marble altar, Baldacchino, and drapery were added to the sanctuary.
 Other additions included new capitals on the columns and new electric light fixtures and wiring.
 The interior stayed this way for the next 40 years.